 Clanging pots woke the man.
 He pulled on his shirt and announced, “Off to the gym.”

 An hour later, the doorbell rang.
-She forgot her keys again.
-He’d let her wait, slowly tying both shoes before answering the door.
+She forgot her keys again, he thought.
+He’d let her wait, slowly slipping on both shoes before answering the door.

 Two police officers juggled words like fatal, accident, and sorry.

 They presented his wife’s purse—a damaged gift—found fifteen feet from the crushed vehicle.